weareblahs/weareblahs/README.md

    - XMLTV data for EPG guide on Malaysia TV providers, grabbed from their official websites using WebGrab+Plus.
 Updated every 2 days.
  - Freeview (https://github.com/weareblahs/freeview)
    - Rebuilding the MYTV Broadcasting experience through your IPTV client - all sources are from their legal sources, such as RTM Klik, Tonton and their official websites
+## Ripping-related
+ - RipThatThing (WIP)
+   - Rip your DVDs, Blu-Ray Discs and Ultra HD Blu-Ray with MakeMKV through a simple Python-based command line wizard.
+Note that you'll do the MakeMKV installation by yourself.

 ## Just for fun
  - Far Far Away Idol (https://github.com/weareblahs/FarFarAwayIdol) [On hold]
    - Shrek 2's "Far Far Away Idol" extra through your browser (HTML5 / JS / TypeScript)